1,2-Difluorobenzene

 1,2-Difluorobenzene, also known as DFB, is an aromatic compound with formula C_{6}H_{4}F_{2}.
-This colorless liquid is a solvent used in the electrochemical studies of transition metal complexes.
+This colorless flammable liquid is a solvent used in the electrochemical studies of transition metal complexes.
 Compared to most conventional halogenated aliphatic and aromatic solvents, it possesses an exceptionally high dielectric constant (ε0 = 13.8 at 300 K).
 Thus, it can be a suitable solvent for cationic, and/or highly electrophilic organometallic complexes.

 Synthesis

-1,2-Difluorobenzene is prepared by a simple substitution reaction of fluorine with fluorobenzene.
+Difluorobenzenes can be prepared by the Balz-Schiemann reaction, which entails conversion of diazonium tetrafluoroborate salts to their fluorides.
+The synthesis of 1,2-difluorobenzene starts with 2-fluoroaniline:

-CHF + F → CHF + HF
+The syntheses of 1,3- and 1,4-difluorobenzene proceed respectively from 1,3- and 1,4-diaminobenzene, which are doubly diazotized.

-The 1,4-isomer and small amounts of the 1,3-isomer are also produced in the reaction as the fluorine group on the aromatic ring of fluorobenzene is ortho- and para- directing.
+Laboratory applications

-Applications
+Organometallic derivatives of 1,2-difluorobenzene have been well developed.
+It is found to be a weaker base than benzene.